-• With the DISPLAY folder surfaced, click on the CHOOSE FONT button to select the font type and size that will be used in plotting the node and element numbers on the graphical display.
+- Within the FONT group, click on the CHOOSE FONT button to select the font type and size that will be used in plotting the node and element numbers on the graphical display.
 The font types that appear in the list are those saved in your WINDOWS/FONTS directory.
-The font you specify here is also used in screen-printing.

-- Use the color drop-down lists within the OBJECT COLOR group to select preferred colors for the following...

-- Grid

-- Active (object, node or element)

-- Inactive (object, node or element)

-- Plate elements (without an assignment)

-- Stiffeners (without an assignment)

-- Background

-- Diagram

-- In the Display Preference group, the user can

-- Turn on/off node numbers, plate element numbers, stiffener element numbers, and diagram values.

-- Specify whether the grid lines to be displayed as solid or dotted lines.
+The font you specify here is also used in screen-printing. - Use the color drop-down lists within the OBJECT COLOR group to select preferred colors for the following... - Grid - Active (object, node or element) - Inactive (object, node or element) - Plate elements (without an assignment) - Stiffeners (without an assignment) - Background - Diagram - Click the DEFAULT COLORS button to change colors back to their default settings. - In the Display Preference group, the user can modify the following... - SHOW NODE LABELS AS: numbers or coordinates - SHOW NODE LABELS FOR: nodes all nodes or selectively for wall and stiffener nodes or for nodes with assigned loads or restrains. - SHOW ELEMENT LABELS toggles the display of element numbers for wall and stiffener elements - SHOW DIAGRAM VALUES toggles the display of values in forces diagrams - GRID LINE TYPE selects the style of the grid line, SOLID or DOTTED

-- Specify the precision of the coordinates displayed in the status bar.
+• COORDINATE PRECISION - specifies the precision of the cursor location displayed in the STATUS BAR.

-Chapter 5

-Examples